Cribb Island, Queensland: Geography

 "Cribbie", as it was known by the locals, consisted of two areas which were made up of Cribb Island which had a beach facing Moreton Bay and was used mostly by holiday makers and Jackson's Estate to the south-west of the beach used for farming and permanent residents.
 The entire area of Cribb Island, which was about 5 km long and 400 metres wide, was built essentially on a mud flat that faced Moreton Bay.
 It was not a true island, but in an area surrounded by creeks, tidal flats and mud flats.
 In the 1970s, the land was resumed by the Australian Government to expand the Brisbane Airport's capability for the larger jets ('Heavies') used in international flights.
 This erased almost all evidence of the natural and man-made features of Cribb Island.

-Cribb Island also gave its name to a local species of marine worm, Marphysa mullawa, popular with fishermen as bait.
+Cribb Island also gave its name to a local species of marine worm, the Cribb Island worm Marphysa mullawa, popular with fishermen as bait.